 Creating cash flow is one of the many benefits of building a rental portfolio.
-Just like starting any new business, taking it one step at a time in the beginning is important as you will make some mistakes and learn as you progress.
+Just like starting any new business, taking it one step at a time, in the beginning, is important as you will make some mistakes and learn as you progress.
 Rental properties are no different.

 If you are reading this you most likely understand the benefits of owning rental properties and how it is the most powerful tool for building wealth.
-However, before you decide to ramp up your portfolio at lightening speed, consider following situation I have seen with many of my clients and what has prompted me to share this with you.
+However, before you decide to ramp up your portfolio at lightening speed, consider the following situation I have seen with many of my clients and what has prompted me to share this with you.

 A Common Rental Scenario